DrakoHyena/Minecraft-Function-Script/docs.md

 	- Adds the value to the variable
 - \-
 	- Subtracts the value from the variable
+- \*
+	- Multiplies the variable by the value
+- \^
+	- Exponentiates the variable by the value
 - %
 	- Sets the variable to the result of a modulus operation on the variable by the value